Insertion sort list

 sorted elements in a new list.

-At each iteration, we insert head.val
+At each iteration, we insert head.val into res (using the insertion

 sort algorithm), and recursively call our solution on the tail of

-the input list (head.next
+the input list (head.next) with the new res.

-The invariant is that res
+The invariant is that res is always sorted.

-The base case is when head is None
+The base case is when head is None, where we return the accumulator.

-where prev.val <= head.val <= curr.val
+prev and curr, and insert head.val where prev.val <= head.val <= curr.val,

 i.e. create new node and update pointers.